- Summarize the long-term health implications and the dietary approaches to living with type 1 and type 2 diabetes.

 Published on Aug 3, 2016

-Having more than one risk factor for type 2 diabetes substantially increases a person’s chances for developing the disease.
+Having more than one risk factor for type 2 diabetes substantially increases a person’s chances of developing the disease.
 Metabolic syndrome refers to a medical condition in which people have three or more risk factors for type 2 diabetes and cardiovascular disease (Figure 4.5.2 ).
 According to the International Diabetes Federation (IDF), people are diagnosed with this syndrome if they have central (abdominal) obesity and any two of the following health parameters4:

 - triglycerides greater than 150 mg/dL